selam7/Goodreads-Summary/README.md

 2. Got to 'My Books'
 4. Scroll to the bottom left column, under 'Tools', click "Import and Export"
 5. Click 'Export Library'
-6. Downlaod the .CSV file
+6. Downlaod the .csv file